 Plus, your kitchen will look a lot lighter and ready for fun decorating experiments with the bulky microwave out of the way.

-Keep fresh produce in these wall-mounted storage baskets
+Wall-mounted produce storage baskets

 Eating fresh fruits and vegetables is incredibly good for you.
-But not so much for your limited counter space.
+But not so much for your limited kitchen counter space.

 Let me elaborate.